xbeat/Machine-Learning/README.md

 Deep learning codebases require systematic analysis starting with the research paper itself.
 The first step involves extracting key architectural decisions, mathematical foundations, and implementation choices that will guide our code exploration.
 Here's how to systematically parse research papers.

+## Manipulating Bits with Python's Bitwise Operators

+Understanding Binary and Bitwise Operations in Python

+Binary numbers form the foundation of all computer operations, representing data as sequences of 0s and 1s.
+In Python, integers are stored internally as binary, and bitwise operators allow direct manipulation of these individual bits for low-level operations.

 ## Python 3.13's JIT Compiler A Performance Boost

 Python 3.13 and the JIT Compiler